TexasSure - Consumer Information Page

 TexasSure users include the DPS, sheriffs, local police, and vehicle registration offices.
 These users obtain accurate and timely insurance information on a given vehicle promptly upon request.
 For example, law enforcement officers can electronically confirm whether or not a registered vehicle has insurance coverage in effect.

 Effective July 31, 2015, TexasSure stopped mailing Unmatched Notices.
-If your customer received an Unmatched Notice prior to July 31, 2015, and has not yet responded, please contact the TexasSure customer call center for assistance.
+If you received an Unmatched Notice prior to July 31, 2015, and have not yet responded, please contact the TexasSure customer call center for assistance.
 The contact information for the customer call center is on the Unmatched Notice.
-Click here for a sample of the Unmatched Notice.

 There are approximately 4 million registered passenger vehicles that are potentially uninsured.
-Beginning June 14, 2010, TexasSure began sending notices to the registered owners of these vehicles.
-Recipients are provided with the vehicle registration information on file and specific guidance to help them correct the situation.
-A customer call center is available for assistance.
-Click here for a sample of the Uninsured Notice.
+On June 14, 2010, TexasSure began sending Uninsured Notices to the registered owners of these vehicles.
+The notice provides registered owners with the Texas vehicle registration information on file and specific guidance to help correct the situation.
+For assistance, registered owners receiving a notice should contact the customer call center toll-free number located on the Uninsured Notice.

 To learn more about TexasSure, please visit www.TexasSure.com